How much Universal Credit will be paid?

 Advance payments are discretionary and don’t carry a right of appeal but you can ask for reconsideration if you are unhappy with the decision.

-The housing element of Universal Credit, which replaces Housing Benefit, will be paid direct to you as part of the Universal Credit monthly payment.
+The housing element of Universal Credit, which replaces Housing Benefit, will be paid direct to you as part of your Universal Credit monthly payment.
 You will be responsible for using this money to pay rent to your landlord yourself.

 You will no longer make a claim to the council for help towards your rent, although you will still need to claim Council Tax Support from the Council for help towards your Council Tax.